ismile-news

 Combining Teeth Whitening and Crowns

 If you’re planning both teeth whitening and dental crowns, the order of treatment is important.
 Dentists usually recommend professional in-clinic whitening of your natural teeth first before matching your new crown to the lighter shade.
-Since crowns do not whiten like natural teeth, doing teeth whitening beforehand ensures that your restoration blends seamlessly with your newly whitened smile.
+Since crowns do not whiten like natural teeth, carrying out teeth whitening beforehand ensures your restoration blends with your newly whitened smile.

 What is the downtime between a teeth whitening treatment and getting a crown?

-Generally speaking, you should wait at least two weeks between completing a professional in-clinic teeth whitening treatment and proceeding with additional dental work, such as crowns or veneers.
-This slight waiting period ensures that the new, whiter colour of your teeth has fully set in so that the crowns can be perfectly matched to the new shade.
+Generally speaking, you should wait at least two weeks between completing teeth whitening and proceeding with dental restoration work, such as crowns or veneers.
+This short waiting period ensures your newly whitened teeth has fully set in.
+Then the crowns can be matched to the new shade.

 The decision to get professional in-clinic teeth whitening before crowns ultimately depends on your specific needs and goals.
-If your teeth are structurally sound but suffer from discoloration or stains, teeth whitening may be a suitable and cost-effective choice.
+If your teeth are in good condtion but have discoloration or stains, teeth whitening may be a suitable and cost-effective choice.

 Teeth whitening enhances the brightness of your natural teeth, while dental crowns restore and protect damaged or discoloured ones.
-Together, they can deliver a radiant, confident smile—when planned and executed properly under the guidance of your dentist.
+Together, they can deliver a radiant, confident smile—when planned and executed properly under the guidance of your dentist and professional teeth whitening clinic.
 Whether you want to whiten your teeth or restore damaged ones, teeth whitening and dental crowns offer a powerful combination for a radiant, healthy-looking smile.

 Contact us today to schedule an appointment!